eethomp/eethomp.github.io/_posts/2019-09-07-WSL-for-Ruby.md

 ---
 ## Fix the Windows Filesystem
 Next, you need to fix the filesystem on your Ubuntu installation to talk to Windows correctly.
-Anything in /home/username is not accessable to Windows.
-If you touch the files in explorer, you will damage them.
-WSL doesn't have smb but your Windows 10 filesystems are mounted and you can `cd /mnt/c` to read and write from your C: drive.
+Anything in your normal Linux filesystem (e.g. /home, /var, /etc) is not accessable to Windows.
+If you open or move the files in explorer, you will corrupt them.
+As of the Fall 2018 Creators Update, Windows 10 filesystems are mounted and you can `cd /mnt/c` to read and write from your C: drive.
 The problem is all files belong to root and have global read/write/execute permission bits.
-It's explained at [Microsoft](https://devblogs.microsoft.com/commandline/chmod-chown-wsl-improvements/).
-Ruby sometimes tries to chmod on files and your commands will fail if you are working on files that are on the Windows 10 side of the computer.
-To fix this, you have to unmount and remount your Windows drives.
+It's explained in a [Microsoft devblog post](https://devblogs.microsoft.com/commandline/chmod-chown-wsl-improvements/).
+Ruby sometimes tries to chmod on files and your compilation will fail if your application is located in the Windows filesystem.
+If you want to be able to access your files from the Windows envionment, you must umount and remount your Windows drives.
 ```
 sudo umount /mnt/c
 sudo mount -t drvfs C: /mnt/c -o metadata
 ```
-Tragically, anything you edit in Windows will be changed back to root ownership and have the permissions set back to read/write/execute.
+Tragically, this isn't as useful as it initially seems.
+Anything you edit in Windows will be changed back to root ownership and have the permissions set back to read/write/execute.
 If you edit a file on the windows side, `sudo chown username filename` and `chmod 644 filename`.

 ---
 ## Install Ruby

+These Ruby bits are based on information at [Gorails.com](https://gorails.com/setup/windows/10) but some of the directions are outdated.

-Now you will install a series of dependencies.
+You will install a series of dependencies.
 You need all of these.
 ```
 sudo apt-get install git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libxml2-dev libxslt1-dev libcurl4-openssl-dev software-properties-common libffi-dev libsqlite3-dev sqlite3
 ```